barry-ha/Griduino/docs/ASSEMBLY.md

 * **Hobbyist bench vise.** You'll want a way to hold the PCB at a convenient height and angle for soldering parts.
 A small adjustable bench vise, such as a <a href="https://www.panavise.com/">Panavise Model 366</a>, will make your task easier.
 Use a holder wide enough to grip the Griduino PCB of 4-1/2" width.<br/>
  ![](img/panavise-366.png)

-* **Craft knife.** The plastic case will need small cutouts for power and speaker wires to reach the connectors.
-A very careful application of a sharp small knife can trim out the holes you need.
+* **Craft knife.** The plastic case might need optional small cutouts to bring wires into the case, depending on how you choose to connect power and speakers.
+A careful application of a sharp knife can trim out notches or holes.
 A craft detail knife such as Fiskars 165110-1002 has better safety and precision than Exacto knives.<br/>
 ![](img/craft-knife-fiskars-165110.jpg)

-* **Blue painters tape.** While soldering things upside down, an easy-to-remove tape can temporarily hold parts onto the PCB.
+* **Blue painters tape.** While soldering things upside down, an easy-to-remove tape is one way temporarily hold parts onto the PCB.
 When you do this, solder only one pin, then double-check the parts are still tight on the PCB.
 If not, reheat the one pin and press on the part to re-seat it.
 Then solder the remaining leads.<br/>
 ![](img/painters-tape-img3026.jpg)

 * **Tiny flat head screwdriver.** If you use the 4-terminal strip after assembly (optional), it needs an unusually narrow-bladed screwdriver to reach the recessed screw heads.
 A "jeweler's screwdriver" will work well here.